Lecrapouille/SimTaDyn/doc/Install.md

 Now that you are inside the docker, if you type the ls command, you'll see the SimTaDyn directory.
 Go inside it.
 Now, still inside the docker, follow:
 - [these steps](#ubuntu) for installing libraries for SimTaDyn.
 Note that do not have to type the sudo command because you are already the root user.
 - Compile and run SimTaDyn like described in next sections.
-- [Read this article](https://linuxmeerkat.wordpress.com/2014/10/17/running-a-gui-application-in-a-docker-container/) for getting the graphical display.
+- [Read this article](https://linuxmeerkat.wordpress.com/2014/10/17/running-a-gui-application-in-a-docker-container/) for getting the graphic display.
 Here its summary:
 - Install the Xvfb package and configure it:
 ```sh
 apt-get install xvfb